The circuit board is completely open source under GPL license and is provided on GitHub as Eagle CAD and Gerber files at this repository.

 Most of the parts you will need are available from Adafruit.
 Some that are not available at Adafruit are available from a variety of suppliers.
 At the end of this list will give you a complete parts list from Digi-Key.

-First we will need 2 IR LEDs.
-We prefer to use a combination of wide-angle and narrow angle LEDs.
+First, we will need 2 IR LEDs.
+We prefer to use a combination of wide-angle and narrow-angle LEDs.
 This narrow 20° angle LED is available from Adafruit.
-A 40° wide-angle area the available from Digi-Key.
-See the Digi-Key list at the end.
+A 40° wide-angle LED is available from Digi-Key.
+See the Digi-Key parts list at the end.

 You will also need an NPN transistor and 2 PNP transistors.
 Here Adafruit has a combo pack of five of each or you can buy them separately in packs of 10.